MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-setup-clients.md

 - Determine how many VMs or computers you plan on using for your migration tasks.
 Identify these up front.

-- Confirm that you have SharePoint Admin credentials to access the “destination” of where you are migrating your content.
+- Confirm that you have SharePoint Admin credentials to access the "destination" of where you are migrating your content.

 - Confirm that the Windows credentials you plan on using to configure the service has access to **all** the network file shares you plan to migrate.